hapershtein/L19/README.md

 ## First Run

-On the first run, the script will:
+On the first run, the script will authenticate with Google:

+### Automatic Browser Authentication (Default)

-1. Open your default web browser
+1. Opens your default web browser automatically
+2. Redirects to Google login page
+3. Asks you to log in and grant permissions
+4. Saves the authentication token as `token.pickle` for future use

+### Console Authentication (Fallback for WSL/Headless)

+If the browser can't be opened automatically (common in WSL or remote environments), the script will:

+1. Display a URL in the console
-2. Ask you to log in to your Google account
+2. Ask you to manually copy and paste it into your browser
-3. Request permission to read your Gmail
+3. After authorization, provide a code to paste back into the console
 4. Save the authentication token as `token.pickle` for future use

 The token is saved locally and will be reused on subsequent runs, so you won't need to authenticate every time.